 - Set a budget.
 Set a budget that suits your lifestyle and your tolerance for risk.
 If you invest more than you can afford to lose, you could run up losses so large that it destroys both your confidence and your ability to make future trades.

 - Select the right platform.
-We’ve already highlighted the different trading platforms you can use to invest in the Austrian Traded Index.
+We’ve already highlighted the different trading platforms you can use.
 Choose the method that works best for your investing needs – this will not be the same for each investor and so it’s important to ensure you’re picking the option that best fits with your personal circumstances.

 - Grow your investments gradually.
 For beginner investors, it makes sense to start by investing a smaller amount of money.
 You can always invest more as you gain more experience and expertise.